Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 <br><br>

-### SAP-15 - Ensure that the SAP shared files systems such as sapmnt interfaces have been made highly available and in a zonal deployment they are replicated to another zone.
+### SAP-15 - Ensure that the SAP shared files systems such as sapmnt interfaces have been made highly available and in a zonal deployment they are replicated to another zone

 **Category:  High Availability**